 Similarly watch the behind-the-scenes parts of documentaries to give yourself an idea about the people behind the images.
 And the (sometimes) surprising amount of effort that goes into one very short sequence.

 No matter how much you might want for something to happen, it often takes years to accomplish.
 You may have to volunteer, beg or borrow cameras to get started.
 I worked for years using other people’s cameras before I had the confidence to invest in my own.
 I learnt the ropes, I worked hard and I didn’t earn much money whilst I was doing it.
 It was my love of underwater filming that kept me going.
 Only now I have my own company and own equipment, do I really feel like I have reached a point of self sustainability.
 It has taken years to get where I am today and I still have a long way to go.
 You can read more about what I’ve learnt in other aspects of media production over the years.

 Diving can be a very physical occupation, and the fitter you are the better you will be in the water.
 Good cardio fitness will give you better air consumption.
 Underwater camera work is not just about using breathing apparatus it’s also often about free diving, so the longer you can hold your breath the better too.
 Stay fit, swim, run.
 Believe me it pays off.

 Do the best job possible.
 Be honest with yourself and your clients.
 If you feel you could do better then aim to do better if you have the chance.
 Work your arse off when you do.
 Learn your camera inside out so you can be sure it’s working at it’s full potential.

 One of the biggest eye-openers for me when working with industry professionals was how intensively they worked once we got underwater.
 The old adage “time is money” was never driven home so hard.
 Every second counts.
-There’s no such thing as a fun dive when you’re a professional and earning your money by filming underwater.
+There’s no such thing as a fun dive when you’re a professional and earning your money working as an underwater cameraman.

 The bad weather passes, wait it out, move somewhere better, don’t waste your breath on negative conditions.